 - ASU Blackboard Support Course for Faculty.
 (All faculty are enrolled in the Blackboard Support for Faculty course.)

-If you are lacking in these skills, ASU’s E-Learning centers provide workshops and one on one training sessions to help you develop these skills and many others.
+If you are lacking in these skills, ASU’s eLearning Center provides workshops and one on one training sessions to help you develop these skills and many others.
 The more you know about Blackboard and its features, the more control you will have over your course.